jeff-hykin/xome/readme.md

 ## Example Usage

 - Note 1: `sys <COMMAND>`
-  - Xome is pure-by-default, so use `sys` to keep it practial for development.
+  - Xome is pure-by-default, so use `sys` to stay practial.
   - ❌ `git push` (no git config found)
   - ✅ `sys git push` (works, uses your real home)
   - ❌ `nvim` (command not found)